everettvody/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ## Working with GIT submodules

 To checkout a git project including its submodules you can use the [Codefresh submodule plugin](https://github.com/codefresh-io/plugins/tree/master/plugins/gitsubmodules).
-This plugin is already offered as a public docker image at [Dockerhub](https://hub.docker.com/r/codefresh/cfstep-gitsubmodules/tags).
+This plugin is offered as a public docker image at [Dockerhub](https://hub.docker.com/r/codefresh/cfstep-gitsubmodules/tags).

 To use this module in your pipeline, add a new step like the one shown below.

+`codefresh.yml`

 ```yaml
 version: '1.0'